-3. The total number of grade points earned at Texas A&M University at Galveston and Texas A&M University in courses must be at least twice the number of hours which were carried in courses at these institutions.
-Grades of F or WF shall be included, except those grades and grades of D made in the freshman year or summer session preceding that year which are subsequently repeated at either Texas A&M University at Galveston or Texas A&M with a grade of C or better during the student's first four semesters.
+- 1. The student must complete, with at least a C average, one of the regular curricula of study leading to a degree.
+A curriculum leading to a baccalaureate degree shall contain a minimum of 128 credit hours. - 2.
+Grades of F or WF shall be included in computation of grade point ratio except those grades and grades of D made in the freshman year or summer session preceding that year which are subsequently repeated at either Texas A&M University at Galveston or Texas A&M University with a grade of C or better during the student's first four semesters.
+Such grades made in repeated courses do not replace the F, WF, or D, but the original F, WF, or D may be waived for the purpose of graduation only, if approved by the student's dean.
+The original grades remain on the student's permanent record.
 Grades of WP and Q shall be excluded.
 Grades in courses not applying to the degree may be waived by petition if approved by the academic dean and submitted to the Registrar.
 The waiver of grades in courses as indicated above will not affect a student's grade point ratio or entitlement to graduation with honors.

-4. The total number of grade points earned at Texas A&M University at Galveston in courses in the major department must be at least twice the number of hours which were carried at this institution in the major department.
-Grades of F and WF shall be included but grades of WP and Q shall be excluded.
-Grades in courses not applying to the degree may be waived by petition if approved by the academic dean and submitted to the Registrar.

-5. Grades made in courses elected in excess of a student's degree requirements shall be counted, but if failed, such courses need not be repeated.

-6. The student must have settled all financial obligations to the University.

-7. The student must be formally recommended for graduation by the Academic Council after consideration of his or her complete record.

-8. The student is expected to be present in person at the graduation exercises, unless registered in absentia or excused by his or her academic dean.
+- 3. The total number of grade points earned at Texas A&M University at Galveston in courses in the major department must be at least twice the number of hours which were carried at this institution in the major department.
+Grades of F or WF shall be included but grades of WP or Q shall be excluded.
+Grades in courses not applying to the degree may be waived by petition if approved by the academic dean and submitted to the Registrar. - 4.
+Grades made in courses elected in excess of a student's degree requirements shall be counted, but if failed, such courses need not be repeated. - 5.
+The student must have settled all financial obligations to the University. - 6.
+The student must be formally recommended for graduation by the Academic Council after consideration of his or her complete record. - 7.
+The student is expected to be present in person at the graduation exercises, unless registered in absentia or excused by his or her academic dean.

-These requirements must be completed and all grades on record in the Registrar's Office of Texas A&M University not later than 5 p.m. on Thursday preceding Commencement Day.
+These requirements must be completed and all grades must be recorded in the Registrar's Office of Texas A&M University not later than 5 p.m. on Thursday preceding Commencement Day.
+This includes all grades pertaining to graduation with honors.

-RESIDENCE REQUIREMENT:
+RESIDENCE REQUIREMENT